SamaraGorodok/SamaraGorodok/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on University Labs/VTB hackathon(done!
-Look at repo for result 👀)
+Look at the repo for result 👀)
 - 🌱 I’m currently learning React/ReactNative/JS/TS
 - 📚 I'm currently study in ITMO University for 2 years (programming engineering)
 - 🤔 I’m looking for help with frontend at all (lol)